 As the majority of these studies are quantitative, the reasons behind this behaviour are up in the air.
 Indeed, why are women ‘better’ at washing their hands than men?
 One argument is that this is a carry-over from the Victorian era when ‘germ theory’ became widely accepted.
 A lot of pressure was put on women whose lives revolved around household chores including cleaning and preparing food.
 The task of eliminating household germs fell on wives and mothers, who were expected to set an example for their children in addition to feeding them and more importantly, preventing sickness from entering the home.

-Another explanation discussed by researchers is plumbing, if you’ll excuse the pun.
+Another explanation discussed by researchers is plumbing if you’ll excuse the pun.
 Those who use urinals may often see no reason to wash their hands, whereas those who use seats do.
-Other potential reasons may include menstruation encouraging a hygiene conscious mindset, women being more susceptible to performing socially desirable behaviours in a public setting, and even the idea that men are more likely to wear a watch that they don’t want to get wet when using the sink.
+People who menstruate often have a hygiene conscious mindset.
+Users of menstrual cups are encouraged to rinse the cup before re-inserting, a task that is difficult to do without getting menstrual fluid on your hands.
+The case is similar for those using tampons.
+Other reasons include women being more susceptible to performing socially desirable behaviours in a public setting, and even the idea that men are more likely to wear a watch that they don’t want to get wet when using the sink.

 Whatever the reason for the apparent ‘gender gap of handwashing’, washing our hands remains an increasingly important practice.
 If you haven’t washed yours today, it’s time to take matters into your own hands!